nhorton06/DBDPrediction/README.md

 # Rebuild after code changes
 docker-compose down
+docker-compose build
-docker-compose up -d --build
+docker-compose up -d
 ```

-**Note**: The model trains automatically on startup, so the first request may take a few minutes while training completes.
+**Note**: Both models train automatically on startup, so the first request may take a few minutes while training completes.
 Subsequent requests are instant.
+The web interface includes a toggle switch to select between the "With Bloodpoints" and "Without Bloodpoints" models.

 ## 4) Design Decisions